stmilne/icds_docs_v2/docs/running-jobs/hardware-requests.md

 --gres=gpu:1
 ```

-If the job is paid by an allocation, use `--partition=sla-prio`.

 To request n GPUs, replace 1 above by n.
 To request a specific model of GPU, use `--gres=gpu:a100:1`.